-For medical expenses coverage, this plan may not have the highest coverage as it only covers up to S$100,000 for medical expenses if you are hospitalised either overseas or after returning to Singapore.
-You’ll also get a hospital cash allowance of S$200 per day for up to 14 days if you’re either hospitalised overseas or locally after you’re back.
+For medical expenses coverage, this plan may not have the highest coverage as it only covers up to S$200,000 for medical expenses if you are hospitalised either overseas or after returning to Singapore.
+You’ll also get a hospital cash allowance of S$100 per day for up to 14 days if you’re either hospitalised overseas or locally after you’re back.

 Singlife travel insurance has three plans that you can choose from — Lite, Plus and Prestige.
-If you’re comparing medical expenses, the coverage is not that high, with only up to S$20,000 for the Prestige plan, S$15,000 for the Plus plan and S$10,000 for the Lite plan if you get COVID-19.
-However, you have unlimited coverage for emergency medical evacuation and repatriation at the highest tier.
+If you’re comparing overseas medical expenses, the Prestige plan covers up to S$200,000, the Plus plan S$100,000 and S$50,000 for the Lite plan if you get COVID-19.
+For the highest Prestige tier, you have unlimited coverage for emergency medical evacuation and repatriation.

 They also provide an overseas quarantine allowance of up to S$100 per day, and up to S$2,000 for the Prestige plan, while the Plus plan offers S$50 per day up to S$1,000.
 The Lite plan does not offer any coverage.